linroger/Finance-Notes-and-Marginalia/Course Notes/Financial Investments for Public Policy Lecture Notes.md

 Even if you never trade options directly, their properties are important for understanding applications

-Index-linked certificate of deposit (CD) [[Corporate Bonds and Loans|Corporate debt]] has option-like features Government guarantees are effectively options written by government
+Index-linked certificate of deposit (CD) [Corporate debt](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%2014/Corporate%20Bonds%20and%20Loans.md) has option-like features Government guarantees are effectively options written by government
 # Learning Goals

-Put and call options (BKM, Chapter 20) 2-State option tree (BKM, Chapter 21) [[Credit Markets Session 5|Black-Scholes formula]] for option prices (BKM, Chapter 21) [[Corporate Bonds and Loans|Corporate debt]] and government guarantees
+Put and call options (BKM, Chapter 20) 2-State option tree (BKM, Chapter 21) [Black-Scholes formula](../Credit%20Markets/Credit%20Markets%20Session%205.md) for option prices (BKM, Chapter 21) [Corporate debt](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%2014/Corporate%20Bonds%20and%20Loans.md) and government guarantees
 # Call Options

-· A call option gives the holder the right (but not the obligation) to purchase a security at the [[Options|exercise price]] X at a given dateT in the future(the exercise date)
+· A call option gives the holder the right (but not the obligation) to purchase a security at the [exercise price](../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%2012%20-%20Derivatives/Options.md) X at a given dateT in the future(the exercise date)

 The payoff of the call option at expiration equals
 $$